Compassion, integrity, and responsibility are core tenets of Omrania’s practice.

-We try to encourage and promote architecture that responds to our society’s unique environmental, social, and economic circumstances.
-And we try support initiatives that enrich our national identity and ways of life.
+As part of our larger mission to advance communities in our home country and beyond, we promote design that responds to the unique environmental, social, and economic circumstances of the places we build.
+We’re also dedicated to supporting initiatives that enrich our national identity and ways of life:

 - Omrania | CSBE Student Award for Architectural Design

 - Abdullatif Al Fozan Award For Mosque Architecture